Teacher Tip: The Most Fun Way to Build Reading Skills for Back-to-School

-Back-to-school will be here before you know it.
+Back-to-school time will be here before you know it.
 You may be looking for ways to help your child with learning and thinking differences get ready.

 There are plenty of ways to prep for back-to-school.
-But here’s one you might not have thought about—simply provide your child with many different experiences.
+But here’s one you might not have thought about — simply provide your child with many different experiences.
 Making summer memories isn’t just fun.
 It’s also a cornerstone of how kids learn to read.

 New learning is supported by what your child already knows.
 Teachers call this prior knowledge.
 To quote master teacher Debbie Miller:

-“[Prior knowledge] is all the stuff that’s already inside your head, like places you’ve been, things you’ve done, books you’ve read—all the experiences you’ve had that make up who you are and what you know and believe to be true.”
+“[Prior knowledge] is all the stuff that’s already inside your head, like places you’ve been, things you’ve done, books you’ve read — all the experiences you’ve had that make up who you are and what you know and believe to be true.”

 For example, maybe your child plays on a basketball team.
 Or spends a Sunday afternoon in August watching a baseball game with Grandpa.
-Because of those experiences, he’s more likely to connect with books that feature sports, like Skinnybones by Barbara Park orThe Crossover by Kwame Alexander.
+Because of those experiences, your child’s more likely to connect with books that feature sports, like Skinnybones, by Barbara Park, or The Crossover, by Kwame Alexander.

 Now is the perfect time to build your child’s prior knowledge.
 And you don’t have to be rich to find rich experiences!
 Here are just a few ideas: